DeedaG/Daily-Recipe/daily_recipe/README.md

 ## Usage

-TODO: The gem is designed to help someone eat healthier and possible even become a vegetarian.
-The user is offered two recipes each day for 30 days, by typing ./bin/daily_recipe.
-The user provides input about the number of days they've been eating the vegan recipes and selects a daily recipe.
-When the user selects a daily recipe, they are given a url to click on that leads them to the recipe.
+Follow the directions above to install this gem.
+Begin the CLI by typing ./bin/daily-recipe.
+The user provides input about the number of days they've been eating the vegan recipes and two new recipes are provided each day.
+The user can then type in the number corresponding with their favorite recipe and they are given a url that leads to the recipe's web page.
 When the user has reached 30 days of recipes, they are told, "Congratulations, you are now a vegan!"
+Type "exit" to exit the CLI.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to rubygems.org.

 ## Contributing